 #1 Be smarter about rebate thresholds

-Strategic management of rebate thresholds can generate millions of additional dollars in revenue, yet few wholesale distributors pay rebate thresholds the attention they deserve.
+Strategic management of rebate thresholds can generate millions of additional dollars in revenue, yet few wholesale distribution businesses pay rebate thresholds the attention they deserve.

 Imagine you have two suppliers of a similar product.
 Supplier A offers 2% rebate on purchase volume of $1-5m and 4% on volume of $5m+.
 Supplier B only offers 1% on volume of $1-5m but 5% on volume of $5m+.